vedph/pythia/docs/05-sql.md

 Of course, users are not required to enter complex SQL expressions; rather, they just type queries in a custom domain specific language (or compose them in a graphical UI), which gets automatically translated into SQL.

->🔧 The current Pythia implementation is based on PostgreSQL.
+>⚙️ The current Pythia implementation is based on PostgreSQL.
 Consequently, context-related functions are implemented in `PL/pgSQL` (you can look at this [tutorial](https://www.postgresqltutorial.com/) for more).
 The repository implementation anyway always relegates any PostgreSQL-specific SQL to a separate code object, while putting most of the logic in a shared code object, working as a parent class from which implementation-specific classes are derived.

 ## Query Translation

 A [Pythia query](query.md), as defined by its own domain specific language ([via ANTLR](./antlr.md)), gets translated into SQL code, which is then executed to get the desired results.
 You can find the full grammar under `Pythia.Core/Assets`, and its corresponding C# generated code under `Pythia.Core/Query`.

-🔬 The ANTLR grammar for the Pythia query language is in `Pythia.Core/Query/PythiaQuery.g4`.
+🔬 The ANTLR grammar for the Pythia query language is found in [Pythia.Core/Assets/pythia.g4](../Pythia.Core/Assets/pythia.g4).

+>⚙️ All the SQL components non specific to a particular SQL implementation are found in the `Pythia.Sql` project.
+PostgreSQL-specific components and overrides are found in `Pythia.Sql.PgSql`.
+The core of the SQL translation is found in `Pythia.Sql`, in `SqlPythiaListener`.
+A higher-level component leveraging this listener, `SqlQueryBuilder`, is used to build SQL queries from Pythia queries.
+Also, another query builder is `SqlWordQueryBuilder`, which is used to browse the words and lemmata index.

 To **play with the grammar**, you can use the [ANTLR4 lab](http://lab.antlr.org/):

 1. paste the grammar in the left pane under the heading "Parser".
 Also, be sure to clear the "Lexer" pane completely.
 2. in the "Start rule" field, enter `query`.
 3. type your expression in the "Input" pane, and click the "Run" button.

->All the SQL components non specific to a particular SQL implementation are found in the `Pythia.Sql` project.
-PostgreSQL-specific components and overrides are found in `Pythia.Sql.PgSql`.
-The core of the SQL translation is found in `Pythia.Sql`, in `SqlPythiaListener`.
-A higher-level component leveraging this listener, `SqlQueryBuilder`, is used to build SQL queries from Pythia queries.
-Also, another query builder is `SqlWordQueryBuilder`, which is used to browse the words and lemmata index.

 ### Walking the Tree